 Now comes the slightly more time consuming part, since it will require rebooting each VM at least once:

 - Install the applicable security patches for your guest operating system.
-A good list is available (as mentioned above) here.
+A good list is available here.
 Try to sync the reboot (if one is necessary) with step 3 below.

-- Make sure all your VMs are running on virtual hardware version 9 or newer.
+- Make sure all your VMs are upgraded to virtual hardware version 9 or newer.
 If you need to upgrading the virtual hardware, aim for version 11 or higher, since it includes new CPU features that can reduce the performance impact of these patches.

 - Power cycle the VM (cold boot).

-[Update]: William Lam has written an excellent script that checks that the above steps have all been completed successfully on VMs/clusters/environments.
+After completion, use William Lam’s excellent script that checks that the above steps have all been completed successfully on VMs/clusters/environments.
 It checks both the vHW version and the presence of the new CPU features that the CPU microcode update and new EVC mode enables.
 You can find it at https://www.virtuallyghetto.com/2018/01/verify-hypervisor-assisted-guest-mitigation-spectre-patches-using-powercli.html

 Make sure you also patch any remaining VMware software/appliances, according to https://kb.vmware.com/s/article/52264